-Osteopathy is a safe and natural approach to healthcare for all life stage and because it is person centred, and is geared to you as an individual.
-This makes osteopathy by far the most established, respected and utilised of all complimentary therapies.
+Osteopathy is a safe and natural approach to health care for all life stage and because it is person-centred, and is geared to you as an individual.
+This makes osteopathy by far the most established, respected and utilised of all complementary therapies.

 Osteopathy is recognised by the British Medical Association as a discrete clinical discipline.
-It is the first complimentary therapy to have undergone statutory regulation by Parliament.
+It is the first complementary therapy to have undergone statutory regulation by Parliament.

 The name osteopath is now protected and it is an offence to practice as an osteopath without being a member of the General Osteopathic Council.
 This gives osteopaths similar status to a doctor or dentist and guarantees the patient the equivalent high level of protection